cesarc770/UnitySeriousGamePrototype/README.md

-# Unity 2D Serious Game
+# Blaze Masters - Unity 2D Serious Game

-Built a 2D prototype with Unity and Web GL in 2.5 weeks.
+Blaze Masters is a 2D prototype built with Unity and Web GL in 2.5 weeks int a Team of 5.
 The purpose of the Game was to teach forest fire facts and better ways to handle.
 The game contains 4 buttons:
   ### Plant
   ### Water